Dr Paul D Jepson

 (since 2007).
 Other significant grants held at IoZ include the UK Government-funded investigation into the impact of the UK phocine distemper epizootic on UK seal populations in 2002 and an EU-funded Marie Curie post-doctoral Fellowship “CETACEAN STRESSORS” with Dr Sinead Murphy.

 My long-term research interests include investigation the causes of morbidity (disease) and mortality in stranded marine mammals, turtles and basking sharks.
-This can involve rapidly responding to live stranding or mass stranding events as they happen, but most of our research is focused on postmortem examinations (necropsies) of dead stranded animals.
-This pathological and ancillary research includes investigation of natural and anthropogenic factors such as effects of fisheries interactions and chemical and acoustic pollution.
+This can involve rapidly responding to live stranding or mass stranding events as they happen.
+Most of our research is focused on postmortem examinations (necropsies) of dead stranded cetaceans (whales, dolphins and porpoises) to investigation natural and anthropogenic factors such as effects of fisheries interactions and chemical and acoustic pollution.
 The Defra and devolved administrations-funded UK Cetacean Strandings Investigation Programme (CSIP) is main source of UK funding for these research activities.
 The UK CSIP maintains a >20 year online strandings database (including causes of death) and a national archive of marine mammal tissues that facilitate a broad and increasing range of parallel and interdisciplinary research activity.

 My doctoral thesis specifically investigated the potential relationships between contaminant exposure and health status in UK-stranded harbour porpoises (Phocoena phocoena).
 In collaboration with CEFAS (Lowestoft Laboratory) over the past 20 years plus we have generated probably the largest database on chemical contaminants in marine mammals globally.
 Although some data exists for many species we have mainly used the UK-stranded harbour porpoises as a sentinel species.
-Levels of polychlorinated biphenyls (PCBs) in harbour porpoises remain stable since 1997 unlike organochlorine pesticides (DDTs, dieldrin, etc) that have declined and are now at much lower levels.
-Blubber concentrations of PCBs in some marine top predator species such as killer whales (Orcinus orca) and bottlenose dolphins (Tursiops truncatus) consistently exceed all known thresholds for mammalian toxicity and may be the main driver of marked population declines in the NE Atlantic region.
+Levels of polychlorinated biphenyls (PCBs) in harbour porpoises remain stable since 1997 wheres organochlorine pesticides (DDTs, dieldrin, etc) have declined.
+Blubber concentrations of PCBs still consistently exceed all known thresholds for mammalian toxicity in some marine top predator species such as killer whales (Orcinus orca) and bottlenose dolphins (Tursiops truncatus) and may be the main driver of marked population declines in the NE Atlantic region.

 Collaborative research with Professor Antonio Fernandez (University de Las Palmas de Gran Canaria) has identified acute gas and fat embolism in mass stranded beaked whales associated with a suite of tissue injuries (lesions) similar to decompression sickness (DCS) in human divers.
 Acute and chronic gas embolic pathology has also been identified in single UK-stranded cetaceans of predominantly deep-diving species.
 The proximity of beaked whale mass strandings to naval exercises using active sonar suggest that acoustic exposure may be a causal factor in the pathogenesis of this gas embolic condition.
 Investigations of other cetacean mass stranding events (MSEs) in UK and overseas are ongoing.

 Although the bulk of my research is cetacean-focused I led a 12-month Defra-funded investigation into the impact of the 2002 phocine distemper virus (PDV) epizootic on UK seal populations in collaboration with the Sea Mammal Research Unit, Scottish Agricultural College (Inverness) and the Natural History Museum.
-I have also actively participated in the scientific investigation of marine mammal stranding/mortality events overseas including a mass mortality of Caspian seals (Phoca caspica) in 2000; a mass mixed species cetacean mortality event in Taiwan in 2006; high calf mortality in Southern right whales in Patagonia, Argentina (2006-2010); and causes of mortality in the critically endangered Irrawaddy dolphins in the Mekong River, Cambodia in 2012.
+I have also actively participated in the scientific investigation of marine mammal stranding/mortality events overseas including a mass mortality of Caspian seals (Phoca caspica) in 2000; a mass mixed species cetacean mortality event in Taiwan in 2006; a mass stranding of melon headed whales (P. electra) in Madagascar in 2008; high calf mortality in Southern right whales in Patagonia, Argentina (2006-2013); and causes of mortality in the critically endangered Irrawaddy dolphins in the Mekong River, Cambodia in 2012.

 Law, R.J., Barry, J., Barber, J.L., Bersuder, P., Deaville, R., Reid, R.J., Brownlow, A., Penrose, R., Barnett, J., Loveridge, J., Smith, B. and Jepson, P.D.
 (2012) Contaminants in cetaceans from UK waters: status as assessed within the Cetacean Strandings Investigation Programme from 1990 to 2008.
 Marine Pollution Bulletin 64: 1485-1494.